datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Verfiy that the table did get created with the following command
+Verfiy that the table got created with the following command

 ```bash
 mvn test -Dcom.datastaxdev.AstraDemoCQLTest | grep -i table